Tennessee Mesothelioma Lawyer

 - Knoxville Power Plant, Knoxville

-Contractors must notify the state ten days in advance when the area of asbestos is in more than 160 square feet of a building or 260 linear feet of pipes in projects for abatement.
-The contractor and owner of the property must also both keep a record of the asbestos materials removed and taken away for disposal.
+Contractors must notify the state ten days in advance when more than 160 square feet of a building or 260 linear feet of pipes with asbestos are involved.
+The contractor and owner of the property must also keep a record of the asbestos materials removed and taken away for disposal.

 Statute of Limitations on Asbestos Lawsuits